Habitat for Humanity sells houses.

 All of our partner families purchase their homes.
 All families must show a need (overpaying, over crowding, not able to qualify for a mortgage), ability to pay (families must have an income between 30-60% of the average median income for our service area), and willingness to partner (complete the sweat equity hours and attend homeowner education classes- Habitat 101, Budgeting, Maintenance, Mortgages, I’m a Homeowner Now What? and Safety).

-All Habitat homes are purchased with at no interest, no down payment, and mortgage based on what the family can afford, which is no more than 30% of the family’s income.
+All Habitat homes are purchased with a mortgage based on what the family can afford, which is no more than 30% of the family’s income.

 Habitat for Humanity builds both new homes and rehabs existing homes.